MJspitta/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3. Print alphabet in lower and upper case
 4. Print alphabet without q and e
 5. Print all single digit numbers of base 10 starting from 0
+6. Print all single digit numbers of base 10 starting from 0